Table of contents

 I still share my story on this blog and in my new book.
 You will find lots of information here and many resources to help you in your journey.

 And maybe it’s not your journey but someone you love.
 I’ve been there, too, with family members and friends.
-Some of them have come out on the other side, some haven’t.
+Some of them have come out on the other side; some haven’t.
 Would you like to know why some got better and others didn’t?
-Those that got better did two things: they believed they could get better and they worked at it.
+Those who got better did two things: they believed they could get better, and they worked at it.

 And, of course, my faith was stronger as well, which brings me to this.